 Mulching is an essential element of a water-efficient garden.
 Mulching around plants saves water by reducing evaporation and run-off.
 Depending on the type of mulch, it limits weed growth and can improve soil conditions by adding nutrients.
-Mulching also protects plant roots from high temperatures.
+Mulching also protects plant roots from high temperatures and soil from erosion.

 Choose the right mulch

-Mulch made of fine particles can improve the soil’s texture as it breaks down more easily; however, it is more prone to compaction so will need to be loosened regularly to ensure water penetration.
+Organic mulch made of fine particles (such as grass clippings) can improve the soil’s texture as it breaks down more easily; however, it is more prone to compaction so will need to be loosened regularly to ensure water penetration.

 Prepare for success